CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 Hungary has gone even further down this road, with more than 500 media outlets gathered in one foundation to co-ordinate their output, and independent media blocked from receiving information.
 Hungary’s press freedom ranking has collapsed from 10th in 2006 to 85th.

-“The biggest problem is access to information,” said Morton Karpati, CEO and founder of Telex.hu, a news website created by journalists from Index.hu when it was taken over by a government-friendly oligarch.
+“The biggest problem is access to information,” said Marton Karpati, CEO and founder of Telex.hu, a news website created by journalists from Index.hu when it was taken over by a government-friendly oligarch.
 “We have no invitations to press conferences, no answers from government politicians, no interviews with government politicians.”

 Getting independent news out to citizens is also challenging.
 Budapest residents will search out independent news online, but rural voters tend to rely much more on state-run or oligarch-dominated media.
 “It is really hard to reach people outside Budapest with non-government news,” Karpati said.